What Happens To A Narcissist In The End? (Better or Worse)

 Though narcissists are self-absorbed people who are primarily concerned with themselves and their own needs, they can change with age.
 In fact, research has shown that narcissists can change over time, particularly as they get older.

 One study found that narcissism levels decline significantly from young adulthood to middle age.
-This decline was found across a variety of measures, including self-reported narcissism, narcissism-related behaviors, and narcissism-related personality traits.
+This decline was seen across many measures, including self-reported narcissism, narcissism-related behaviors, and narcissism-related personality traits.

 So, it appears that narcissists change and become less narcissistic as they age.
 This may be due to increased wisdom and maturity, greater life experience, and more focus on others.